 How to analyze Fixed Asset?

 - The fixed asset can be used to compare companies operating in the same industry as well as different industries.
-For eg: a company with an asset-light model like recruitment could generate equal revenues as a manufacturing company which would be requiring lots of investment in plant, machinery, etc. This gives the company with the asset-light model a high asset turnover ratio which is measured by Sales/Average Non-Current Assets.
+For e.g., a company with an asset-light model like recruitment could generate equal revenues as a manufacturing company, which would be requiring lots of investment in plant, machinery, etc. It gives the company the asset-light model a high asset turnover ratio, which is measured by Sales/Average Non-Current Assets.

 What are the Current Assets?

 - Current Asset includes working capital investments for inventory, receivables which need to be collected from customers, as well as other liquid assets like current investments, fixed deposits, cash, and bank balances.

 - Working capital is essential for every business and is a necessity to carry out all the operations effectively.
 A company’s bargaining power can impact its working capital requirements.